Jean13/CVE_Compare/README.md

 Functionality:
-Scans software on operating system (Windows) and compares against the NIST Vulnerability Database to identify present vulnerabilities.
+Scans software in operating system (Windows) and compares against the NIST Vulnerability Database to identify present vulnerabilities.
 Includes optional scan for Microsoft hotfixes and patches.